orvi-tmp/learning-c-with-pebble/chapter08.md

 >
     int *ptr1, width, height, *mem;
 >
 Note that not everything in the list is a pointer.
 This is possible only if we associate the `*` with the variable name.
+Even if you do write `int* ptr1, mem`, only `ptr1` will be a pointer.

 #### Variables and Addresses ####